-It's not unusual to find award recipients who have volunteered hundreds, and sometimes thousands, of hours to their local public schools.
+It is common to find award recipients who have volunteered hundreds, and sometimes thousands of hours to their local public schools.
 Others have been instrumental in helping to pass district bond proposals.
-Since its inception in 1994, the program has recognized a legion of volunteers who worked unselfishly to help Texas students and school staff.
+The State Board of Education is proud to have recognized a number of volunteers who have worked unselfishly to help Texas students and their public schools.

-2017 Heroes for Children Award Recipients
+2018 Heroes for Children Award Recipients

-The State Board of Education honored the 2017 Heroes for Children Award recipients at the September board meeting.
+The State Board of Education honored the 2018 Heroes for Children Award recipients at the September board meeting.